 If you suspect your loved one is a functioning alcoholic

-Addiction of any kind often puts people into denial and makes them defensive, unresponsive, irritable and sometimes aggressive.
+Addiction of any kind often makes people defensive, unresponsive, irritable and sometimes aggressive.
 However, it is important to address such a problem sooner rather than later.
 Doing nothing or worse, enabling the behaviour through covering up or ignoring it, will not help.
-Here are some points to remember when you feel the need to have a conversation on the matter:
+Here are some points to remember if you feel the need to have a conversation on the matter:

 - Be sure to talk when your partner is sober and able to think clearly.